 Mark Harvey is a New Zealand based performance artist and live artist.
 His practices are conceptually driven and often dialogue and test out notions of minimal endurance with constructions of idiocy, seriousness and deadpan humour, drawing from his visual arts and choreographic influences.

-There is currently no personal website of Mark Harvey on the Internets, but here is his profile from Auckland University.
+There seems to be currently no personal website of Mark Harvey on the Internet, but here is his profile from Auckland University.